featured Osun

 “The APC leadership in Ife Federal Constituency resolved that they will be convinced of the genuine reconciliation after all candidates for other elective positions might have emerged in May this year.

 “We condemned the imposition in its entirety!
-We are awaiting what OYETOLA has in plans to the senate, HReps & Assembly candidates, which must be completed by the end of May before we take WHOLISTIC STEPS and POSITION AND DIRECTION,” the statement quoted the party leaders as saying.
+We are awaiting what OYETOLA has in plans to the senate, HReps & Assembly candidates, which must be completed by the end of May before we take WHOLISTIC STEPS and POSITION AND DIRECTION,” the post quoted the party leaders as saying.

 Others are Mr Kayode Akintifonbo, Alhaji OlowoAsalu, Prof Moses Awogbade, Mr. John Fakunle, Mr. Mafikuyomi, Hon Folorunso Oladoyin, Hon Wale Ojo, Hon.
 Jamiu Olawumi, Hon Ogunremi, Mr. Tona Famadewa and Otunba Iyiola Omisore.